-4.4.10.
-Biographical Sketches
+4.4.10 Biographical Sketches

 The designated PD will be responsible for the overall performance of the funded project and must have relevant education and management experience.
-The PD must provide a biographical sketch that describes his or her education and training, professional experience, awards and honors, and publications and/or involvement in programs relevant to cancer prevention and/or service delivery.
+The PD/Co-PDs must provide a biographical sketch that describes his or her education and training, professional experience, awards and honors, and publications and/or involvement in programs relevant to cancer prevention and/or service delivery.

-Up to 3 additional biographical sketches for key personnel may be provided.
-The evaluation professional biographical sketch (see Evaluation Strategy, section 4.4.4) is optional and will count as 1 of the 3 additional biosketches.
+- Use the Co-PD Biographical Sketch section ONLY if a Co-PD has been identified. - Up to 3 additional biographical sketches for key personnel may be provided.
+The evaluation professional biographical sketch (see Evaluation Strategy, section 4.4.4) is optional and will count as 1 of the 3 additional biosketches in the Key Personnel Biographical Sketches section.

 Each biographical sketch must not exceed 5 pages and must use the "Prevention Programs: Biographical Sketch" template provided on the CARS (https://CPRITGrants.org) or the NIH Biographical Sketch format.
 Only biographical sketches will be accepted; do not submit resumes and/or CVs.
 If a position is not yet filled, please upload a job description.

-4.4.11.
-Collaborating Organizations
+4.4.11 Personnel and Collaborating Organizations

-List all key participating organizations that will partner with the applicant organization to provide 1 or more components essential to the success of the program (eg, evaluation).
-Please be sure to also include anyone listed as key personnel and/or listed under the Current & Pending Support section.
+List all project personnel, paid or unpaid, named in the application, including key personnel, collaborators, and anyone listed under the Current & Pending Support section.
+Include all key participating organizations that will partner with the applicant organization to provide 1 or more components essential to the success of the program (eg, evaluation).

-4.4.12.
-Letters of Commitment (10 pages)
+4.4.12 Letters of Commitment (10 pages)